 That IS’s leadership chose to declare its caliphate so close to the anniversary of Ferdinand’s assassination may not entirely be a coincidence.
 In a sense, the two events are connected.

-Ferdinand’s assassination and the events that it brought about (culminating in the 1919 Treaty of Versailles) symbolised the final triumph of a new idea of sovereignty.
+Ferdinand’s assassination and the events it brought about (culminating in the 1919 Treaty of Versailles) symbolised the final triumph of a new idea of sovereignty.
 This modern conception was based on the popular will of a nation, rather than on noble lineage.

 In declaring the resurrection of a medieval political institution almost exactly 100 years later, IS was announcing its explicit rejection of the modern international system based on that very idea of sovereignty.

-Other than the Ottoman dynasty’s very late and disputed claim to the title, no attempt has been made to re-establish a caliphate since the fall of the Abbasid dynasty at the hands of the Mongols in 1258.
+Other than the Ottoman Sultanate’s very late and disputed claim to the title, no attempt has been made to re-establish a caliphate since the fall of the Abbasid dynasty at the hands of the Mongols in 1258.
 In other words, Sunni Islam has carried on for hundreds of years since the 13th century without the need for a central political figurehead.

 If we go further back in history, it seems that Sunni political theory had already anticipated this problem.